MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 Fortunately `pytest` has options that allow us to specify which tests to run and how many tests to focus on.

-If you want pytest to stop after the first failure you can use this instead.
+If you want pytest to stop after the first failure you can use this command instead.

 ```
 pytest -x